heymarco/OmegaUCB/README.md

 Note that plotting requires a local LaTeX installation.
 In case LaTeX is not installed or if you encounter other LaTeX-related problems, please try commenting out the following lines in the scripts above:

     import matplotlib as mpl

     mpl.rcParams['text.usetex'] = True
     mpl.rcParams['text.latex.preamble'] = r'\usepackage{mathptmx}'
     mpl.rc('font', family='serif')

 ## Applying $\omega$-UCB in other projects

-To support further research, we will link another repository that contains  $\omega$-UCB as a pip-package after paper acceptance.
+We will link another repository containing $\omega$-UCB as a pip-package after paper acceptance.